maxoodf/pg_mystem/README.md

 pg_mystem - PostgreSQL extension for Yandex Mystem.
 ============

-pg_mystem is an implementation of the PostgreSQL extension for Yandex Mystem (morphology analyzer/stemmer for Russian language).
+`pg_mystem` is an implementation of the `PostgreSQL` extension for Yandex `mystem` (morphology analyzer/stemmer for Russian language).

-Read more about PostgreSQL extensions here -  https://www.postgresql.org/docs/9.5/static/extend-extensions.html and here - https://www.postgresql.org/docs/9.5/static/extend-pgxs.html
+Read more about `PostgreSQL` extensions here -  https://www.postgresql.org/docs/9.5/static/extend-extensions.html and here - https://www.postgresql.org/docs/9.5/static/extend-pgxs.html

-Read more about Yandex Mystem - https://tech.yandex.ru/mystem/
+Read more about Yandex `mystem` - https://tech.yandex.ru/mystem/

 What is the extension function?
-You can use the power of Mystem inside your PostgreSQL database.
+You can use the power of `mystem` inside your `PostgreSQL` database.

-Yandex Mystem Installation
+Yandex mystem Installation
 ============
-You can download binary file from https://tech.yandex.ru/mystem/ and install it to the PostgreSQL share directory.
+Download binary file from https://tech.yandex.ru/mystem/ and install it to the `PostgreSQL` share directory.
-For example:
+Example:
 ```bash
 $ wget http://download.cdn.yandex.net/mystem/mystem-3.0-linux3.1-64bit.tar.gz
 $ tar xfz mystem-3.0-linux3.1-64bit.tar.gz